Effie-Li/effie-li.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am Research Scientist at Google DeepMind.
 I am broadly interested in machine and human cognition, and the mechanisms that support these abilities in deep learning models and the human brain.
-Some of my recent works include [evaluating zero-shot visual reasoning in video models](https://video-zero-shot.github.io/) and [understanding in-context task representations in language models] (https://arxiv.org/abs/2509.04466).
+Some of my recent works include [evaluating zero-shot visual reasoning in video models](https://video-zero-shot.github.io/) and [understanding in-context task representations in language models](https://arxiv.org/abs/2509.04466).

 My PhD research investigated a learning theory of task decomposition in transformers and humans.
 I also worked on multi-modal LLM evaluation and embodied AI as interns at Meta and AI2, and spent time building neural decoders of human episodic memory at UPenn.
 <br>